 Eiffel Tower Opening Hours

-It’s always a good idea to double-check opening hours on the official website.
-From mid-June through the end of September the Eiffel Tower is open until midnight (meaning you can enter until midnight; it actually closes at 12:45am, or 11pm for the summit elevator); the rest of the year it closes at 11:45pm (last entrance to the summit 10:30pm, last entrance to the 2nd level 11pm, and last entrance via the stairs at 6pm).
+It’s always a good idea to double-check opening hours on the official website (especially since post-Covid hours aren’t yet listed after August 2021).
+From mid-June through the end of September the Eiffel Tower is usually open until midnight (meaning you can enter until midnight; it actually closes at 12:45am, or 11pm for the summit elevator); the rest of the year it closes at 11:45pm (last entrance to the summit 10:30pm, last entrance to the 2nd level 11pm, and last entrance via the stairs at 6pm).
 I’ve had clients show up at 10:30pm in high season and only wait 15 minutes for the elevator to the summit.
 The moral to the story?
 Sleep in, stay up late, enjoy Paris by Night! 😉